 We stopped at Bill’s wonderful homebuilt cottage, built of his own hand-milled timber, and complete with stone fireplace and antiques from his Connecticut ancestors.

 Bill Wheeler was surprised and happy to see us again.
 He said that a film crew was due any minute to interview him for a documentary, and that, no doubt, they would want to interview me as well.

 Karl Ferris and his wife Melanie have a grant from the Canadian Film Board to make a documentary on bohemian life, and, yes, they knew about my book and were delighted to interview me.
 Happily, I had some of my books and CDs in my car, so that they would be able to use images from Living on the Earth and songs from Music From Living on the Earth in the film.

 Karl took this famous photograph of The Jimi Hendrix Experience, and it’s on the business card he gave me.

 Birgitta gave me this photo of one of her amazing crocheted wall hangings, bought my book and CD, and regaled me with wonderful stories.
 I’m invited to visit her in Santa Fe, New Mexico.
 Below, she dances in one of her crocheted costumes in front of another crocheted wall hanging.
-Her work makes me think of Simon Rodia and of Antonin Gaudi.
+Her work makes me think of the mosaic art of Simon Rodia and of Antoni Gaudi.